-ON SITE STORAGE AND TRANSPORTATION
+• ON SITE STORAGE AND TRANSPORTATION

-All on-site storage of BMW shall be in a designated area, away from general traffic flow patterns and only accessible to authorized personnel.
+All on-site storage of BMW shall be in a designated area, away from general traffic flow patterns, and only accessible to authorized personnel.
 Storage of BMW shall not be for a period of greater than 30 days.
-The 30 day period shall commence when the red bag is placed into use and when any sharps container becomes full.
+The 30 day period shall commence when the sharps container is placed into use and when it becomes full.